THE MONDAY Five years in the making: The waiting since I attended my previous ALPCA Convention.

 17 years in the making: The complete Ontario passenger plate run that I've assembled.

 History in the making: This year’s party in Rochester will go down in my personal history as the pinnacle of all conventions.
-There will be no topping this one… not a chance.
+There will be no topping this one… Not a chance.

 I guess I’d better get on with it, then?

 With this being my big chance to fully “do” a convention for the first time in what seems like forever, I decided to leave on Monday, be there for the parking lot meet on Tuesday, and then attend the entire show.
-I knew I’d be bringing my Ontario passenger run again—the third time I’ve brought one—but this was different because I now have all the plate bases going back to the beginning, and I have natural stickered plates for the modern end of the spectrum.
+I knew I’d be bringing my Ontario passenger run again—the third time I’ve brought one—but it was different this time: I now have all the plate bases going back to the beginning, and I have natural stickered plates for the modern end of the spectrum.
 To my knowledge, a full run going back to a leather plate has never been displayed before at a convention, and for a completist like me, this run basically “clinches” what I’ve always wanted to do.
 If I ever go to another convention and bring a display, I’ll be doing a different theme with different plates.

 My display was built and folded in the back of my station wagon, along with a few odd tools I would need to set it up.
 I packed my suitcase with six days’ worth of clothes, kissed everyone goodbye, and hit the road a little before 9 am on the Monday.